IKoitchev/Interesno.info/README.md

 ## Database

+To start the database, run `docker compose up -d` in the root directory of the project.
+This will expose the database on port `27017`.
+To browse the database, you can use the admin tool which will be accessible on port `8081`.

-For the database, you need to have mongoserver and mongo tools installed.
-Preferably also MongoDBCompass for convinience.
+Note that you need to have Docker for this step.

-Open a terminal and run "mongorestore -d interesnoDB2 (path)" where '(path)' is the path to the database folder of the repo For example:
-C:\GIT\Interesno.info\database\interesnoDB
+### Using the images

+You can build both the backend and frontend using their respective Docker images by running `docker build -t <your-image-name> .` in the respective folder, followed by:

+- `docker run --env MONGO_DB_HOST=host.docker.internal <your-image-name>` in the backend folder

+- `docker run -p 3000:3000 <your-image-name>` in the frontend folder

 ## PHP (Optional)